Tiramisu-Cake/shell-core/README.md

- Minimal Unix Shell (Rust)
+## Unix Shell (Core Features) — Rust

-This repository contains a small Unix shell implementation written in Rust.
+This repository contains a Unix shell implementation written in Rust.

+The project focuses on the core execution model of a Unix shell, including command parsing, process execution, pipelines, I/O redirection, and basic environment handling.

 The project was built as part of the
 [Codecrafters “Build Your Own Shell” challenge](https://app.codecrafters.io/courses/shell/overview)
-and focuses on implementing the core mechanics of how a Unix shell executes commands.

 ---